ugo-studio/flutter_p2p_connection/README.md

 - **Constructor:** `FlutterP2pClient({String? serviceUuid})`
   - `serviceUuid` (Optional): A custom UUID string for the BLE service used for scanning for hosts.
 If `null`, a default UUID is used.
 If the host is advertising with a custom UUID, this **must match** for discovery to work.
+  - `bondingRequired` (Optional, default: true): Whether bonding is required for the BLE service.
+  - `encryptionRequired` (Optional, default: true): Whether encryption is required for the BLE service.
 - **Key Properties:**
   - `isScanning`: `bool` - True if BLE scanning for hosts is currently active.
   - `isConnected`: `bool` - True if the client is successfully connected to a host's P2P transport layer.